katzwebservices/Gravity-Forms-Directory/readme.txt

 == Changelog ==

+= 4.2 on November 12, 2020 =

+**New:**

+- Compatible with WordPress 5.5.3
+- Compatible with Gravity Forms 2.4.20.5
+- Activation check to verify if Gravity Forms is active

+**Fixed:**

+- Directory Columns window now displays properly
+- Search by substring on directory view works
+- PHP warnings

+**Improvements:**

+- Restructured classes and templates
+- Folder structure

+**Updated:**

+- Languages file

+**Removed:**

+- Redundant code

 = 4.1.2 & 4.1.3 on April 2, 2018 =

 * Fixed: Check whether a function exists that was introduced in Gravity Forms 2.2